 Facebook might seem overwhelming.
 Where do you start?
-With the basics- and by basics, we mean take a moment to run through these considerations.
+Take a moment to run through these considerations.
 As you read through them, keep your organization’s goals in mind and jot down ideas as they come to you.
-Let go through the list.
+Let's go through the list.

 Everything you post on Facebook is content.
 As we know from the News Feed algorithm, how users interact with that content is important.
 Consider every piece of content you post an opportunity for increased and specific engagement, and don't be afraid to have a little fun.
 While completely on-brand, you can see many company posts can be a bit unexpected and show they're not afraid to show their human side.
 Also, images are incredibly effective on Facebook—posts with photos get, on average, 39% more engagement.

 Also related to the ingredients of your content is when and how you post it.
 Be sure you're tracking what time of day your fans are most active.
 Focusing your engagements during these times will help you grow your community.
 Also be sure to pay attention to things like sentence structure, phrasing, and types of posts that are particularly engaging to your audience.
 Many Facebook users check the site on their lunch breaks and after dinner, and while the latter is outside of normal business hours, it's worth testing to see if that's a time when your audience is looking for content.

 Brands have increasing levels of responsibility for user-generated content posted on their walls or in comments.
 You'll want to proactively think through your stance on inappropriate content on your Facebook page, and your best practice would be to make this stance publicly available.
 This lets your community know what you will and will not allow, lessens the chance of a surprise, and builds a sense of safety and sets expectations.

 Facebook is an open and public space, so you can't control everything people say: